redeclipse/community/unixfreak/decals/ripples-anim/README.md

 ### Animated ripples decal

-See the example map in example/ to see the effect
+Load the example map to see the effect

 Animation frames were sourced from: https://opengameart.org/content/seamless-animated-raindrop-ripples-texture